bozelosp/remod/README.md

 - Parse SWC files and extract measurements such as branch counts, branch-order distributions, total length/area and Sholl profiles.
 - Automatically store aggregated statistics in `downloads/statistics/`.
-- Modify morphologies using `second_run.py` (remove, extend or change the diameter of dendrites).
+- Modify morphologies using the unified `run.py edit` command to remove, extend or change dendrites.
 - Visualise original and edited trees with 3‑D plots.
 - Additional helper scripts to merge segments and plot data.
-Node indices are renumbered automatically by `second_run.py` after relevant edits.
+Node indices are renumbered automatically after relevant edits.

 ## Installation